-During April 2017, the ZATCA issued final zakat assessments for the Company and its wholly owned subsidiaries for the 5 years starting from 2009 until 2013 with an additional zakat liability of SAR 46.3 million, which were accepted and fully paid by the Company.
+The Company has cleared the zakat assessment with ZATCA until 2013.
 The Company received ZATCA assessment for the years starting from 2014 until 2018 with an additional zakat liability of SAR 112.6 million out of which the Company has paid SAR 67 million and filed an appeal on the balance of SAR 45.6 million.

-No final assessment for the Company and its wholly owned subsidiaries for years 2019 to 2020, have been received from ZATCA.
+No final assessment for the Company and its wholly owned subsidiaries for years 2019 to 2020, have been received from the ZATCA.

-For the remaining subsidiaries, comprising of Saudi and foreign shareholders, zakat and income tax returns have been filed diligently from the date of incorporation (see Note 2) until 31 December 2020 and provisional zakat and income tax certificates upto 31 December 2020 have been received.
-Certain subsidiaries have received ZATCA assessments amounting to SAR 43.8 million out of which SAR 0.2 million has been accepted by the subsidiaries and filed an appeal on the balance of SAR 43.6 million.
+For the remaining subsidiaries, comprising of Saudi and foreign shareholders, zakat and income tax returns have been filed diligently from the date of incorporation (see Note 2) until 31 December 2020 and zakat and income tax certificates upto 31 December 2020 have been received.
+Certain subsidiaries have received ZATCA return amendment amounting to SAR 43.8 million out of which SAR 0.2 million has been accepted by the subsidiaries and filed an appeal on the balance of SAR 43.6 million.